innovationOUtside/vce-generic-guide/g-local_vce_detailed.md

 | Run container in background      | `-d/--detach`                                            |
 | Set environment variable inside  container     | `-e/--env ENV_VARIABLE="ENV VALUE"`                      |
 ## Updating the Docker application
-It is good practice to keep your version of Docker Desktop up to date.
+Upgrading Docker often improves performance and introduces new features, as well as fixing issues, but is often not essential.
+If you notice that your Docker application is not working correctly, an update may fix it.
+(You can always check the release notes for Docker Desktop and Docker Engine to see what changes are associated with any given release.)
 If there are updates to Docker Desktop, the *Update to latest* button will appear to the left of the Docker Desktop search toolbar, {numref}`docker_desktop_update`.

 ```{figure} md_assets/media/docker_update.png
 :name: docker_desktop_update